-My child lives with me and his mother lost her job because of COVID-19.
+My child lives with me and his mother lost her job.
 Can I still get a child support order once a hearing is scheduled?

-Child support was being deducted from my paycheck, but I lost my job due to COVID-19.
+Child support was being deducted from my paycheck, but I lost my job.
 Can I send money or supplies directly to my child's mother to keep up with my child support obligation?

-Child support was being deducted from my child's father's paycheck but he lost his job due to COVID-19.
+Child support was being deducted from my child's father's paycheck but he lost his job.
 How will I get paid?

-If child support is being paid during COVID-19, how will the government pay me child support?
+If child support is being paid by, or withheld from, the non-custodial parent to CSSD, how will the government pay me child support?